RedisLabs/redislabs-docs/content/kubernetes/preview/create-reaadb.md

     type: Opaque
     ```

-1. Apply the secret file.
+1. Repeat these steps for each participating Redis Enterprise cluster (REC).

+1. Gather all the new secrets into a single file and apply it.

     ```sh
-    kubectl apply -f redis-enterprise-<rec-name>-<rec-namespace>
+    kubectl apply -f <new-generated-secret-file>
     ```

-1. Complete these steps for each participating Redis Enterprise cluster (REC).

-[//]: # (Is there an advantage to applying them all at once, or can they apply each secret as they create it?)